-We nearly missed the parade, but ultimately managed to catch the drums, pipes and swirl of the kilts, after which everyone climbed the National Historic Site of Citadel Hill (Fort George) for some 19th century military demonstrations.
+We nearly missed the parade, but ultimately managed to catch the drums, pipes and swirl of the kilts, after which many in the crowd climbed the National Historic Site of Citadel Hill (Fort George) for some 19th century military demonstrations.

-We wandered off the hill and into the Museum of Natural History where children were naturally very much in the present as they raced between exhibits.
+We wandered off the hill and into the Museum of Natural History where children were naturally very much in the present shrieking and racing between exhibits.

-We sampled hors d'oeuvres over drinks at our hotel's Harbour City Grill, then made our way over to the cluster of eateries on and around Argyle Street for an early evening munch at Bistro Le Coq where we'd had a few beers once before.
+We sampled hors d'oeuvres and drinks at our hotel, then made our way over to the cluster of eateries on and around Argyle Street for an early evening munch at Bistro Le Coq (permanently closed 2022) where we'd had a few beers previously.

 The town was in party mode.
-Spotting 3 women dressed in matching whites as we made our way back to the harbour, I asked for a photograph.
-What's a party without beautiful women?
+I spotted 3 women dressed in matching whites as we made our way back to the harbour.

 Fireworks too — over the harbour for everyone to view from dock or boat!
 It was a fine evening.